SchoolOfCode/final-project_back-end-team-con-cat-enate-room-7/README.md

 Solution:
 This app aims to alleviate some of the stress that comes with having a sick pet by providing the user with an easy way to track symptoms and medications and facilitate better and more accurate in person communication when visiting the vets.

-This repository holds the code to make API's, it runs on an Express Server, making queries to a POSTGRESQL Database.
+This repository holds the code to make our API, it runs on an Express Server, making queries to a POSTGRESQL Database.
 The credentials for the database will be stored in your environment variables.

 The server handles requests to a database with 3 tables that allows for users to add and update pet details as well as adding symptoms and appointments.